skilesare/art_and_democratic_hypercatallaxy/README.md

 # Art and Democratic Hypercapitalism

+**By Austin Fatheree**

 ---

 This book is not *finished*.
 It has barely been proofread.
 Reader be warned.

+**How To Read this book:**  I would encourage the reader to read this in stages.  **Book I** will introduce the reader to our end goal.
+If the reader wants to explore Further, **Book II** really has a lot of the nuts and bolts of how these things work together to form a thriving economy.  **Book III** is a exploration of a pattern language of an economy from the top level of the globe down to the bottom level of how an economy affects a citizen.
+I hope the reader is eventually engaged enough to explore Book III but it is not required to understand my concept.

 This book is available from gitbook.io in pdf, epub, and kindle formats at [https://www.gitbook.io/book/skilesare/art-and-democratic-hypercapitalism](https://www.gitbook.io/book/skilesare/art-and-democratic-hypercapitalism "Buy Digital Version on Gitbook.io").
 It costs $15.
 It is not a complete work and purchasing an official version there will allow you to receive updates and revisions when they are published.
 It will also help me continue exploring this topic and adding to the book.